wlaub/vcv/README.md

 The phase control allows control of the intersection point of the generated waveforms.

 Consider using it to drive the crossfaders in Tia I.

+TODO:
+* A pause button???
+* Change waveforms to reference 0-phase to min value instead of midpoint?
+* slew-limited square output?
+* asymmetric triangle output?
+* An exponentialized outputs?
+* Inverse outputs?
+* And expander for addditional outputs?

 ### Achilles